joaoeira/lanyon/_posts/2020-04-29-usingtwitterasalearningengine.md

 An important part of curating your Twitter feed is being on the lookout for these bad apples and rooting them out.
 And even in this you will not be entirely successful.
 It’s easy to unfollow someone who turns out to be a deeply racist and misogynistic alt-right troll, but most people are not that egregious in their unpleasantness.
 Most people don’t call that much attention onto themselves.
 They’re boring, sure, but they’re boring in a way that you just scroll by their tweets without noticing they’re there.
 These people might have passed some initial filter which made you follow them, but since then they’ve added little value to your Twitter experience.
 It’s not that they are fundamentally uninteresting people, it’s just that they’re uninteresting to you.
 You keep following them because they’ve never given you a reason to actively put in the effort of unfollowing them.

-{% marginnote "marginnote 4" "It might be weird to think of it as something I have to do, but remember that I am trying to turn Twitter into something that I value a lot and going through my tweets is how I extract that value" %} I don’t presume to know what’s the limit on the number of people you should follow on Twitter.
+I don’t presume to know what’s the limit on the number of people you should follow on Twitter.
 At the time of this writing I follow 629 accounts and sometimes find myself overwhelmed with the amount of tweets I have to go through.
 Whatever the number, over time you will accumulate leeches whose tweets suck away the vitality of your feed.
 Think of purging the people you follow as picking weeds.
 You want your garden to grow into its full, lush, potential.

 Open up the list of accounts you’re following, and for each one ask yourself whether it has proven itself worthy of the permission to put things in your timeline that you’ve given it.
 You do not need to be sanguine about it.
 You can give people second chances.
 But going on a purge once in a while is a way to remind yourself that your permission is conditional, not absolute.
 And as you giveth away, you can also taketh away.